 There are no data from the use of maralixibat in pregnant women.
 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity (see section 5.3).
 No effects on the foetus during pregnancy are anticipated, since systemic exposure to maralixibat is negligible.
 As a precautionary measure, it is preferable to avoid the use of Livmarli during pregnancy.

 No effects on the breastfed newborn/infant are anticipated since the systemic exposure of the breast-feeding woman to maralixibat is negligible.
-Livmarli can be used during breast-feeding.
+Due to the propylene glycol content, as a precautionary measure, it is preferable to avoid the use of Livmarli during breastfeeding.

 There are no clinical data on the effect of maralixibat on fertility.
 Animal studies do not indicate any direct or indirect effects on fertility or reproduction (see section 5.3).